CyanideCN/PyCINRAD/README.md

 |`style`|control the background color `black` or `white`|
 |`add_city_names`|annotate name of city on the plot|

-Besides args, class `PPI` has some other auxiliary plotting functions.
+Beside args, class `PPI` has some other auxiliary plotting functions.

 ##### PPI.plot_range_rings(self, _range, color='white', linewidth=0.5, **kwargs)